Ozubulu

-Ozubulu is a larger town in Anambra State, Nigeria.
+Ozubulu is a large town in Anambra State, Nigeria.
 It is the headquarters of the Ekwusigo Local Government Area.

 The town has an official post office.

 Its neighbouring towns are Nnewi, Ukpor, Ihembosi, Okija, Ogbaru, Atani and Oraifite.

-The native religion is Omenana.
-After colonialism, many converted to Christianity, but many respect Omenana.
+The native religion is Omenana; ancestral worship of idols.
+After colonialism by the British, many converted to Christianity, but many respect Omenana.

 The town has four major communities: Amakwa, Egbema, Eziora, and Nza.

-Ozubulu became well known after the Ozubulu massacre took place in 2017.
-It happened in St. Philips Catholic Church Ozubulu Anambra State on Sunday morning during church service.
-The Ozubulu massacre news went viral across Nigeria, and many instantly became aware of Ozubulu town's existence.

 Climate

-In Ozubulu, the wet season is warm, oppressive, and overcast.
+In Ozubulu, the rainy season is warm, oppressive, and overcast.
+People engage seriously in farming during this period of time.

 The dry season is hot, muggy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 67 °F to 88 °F, and is rarely below 59 °F or above 91 °F.